r2dbc/r2dbc.github.io/index.md

 # Cloud Ready

-R2DBC supports [cloud native](https://pivotal.io/cloud-native) applications using relational databases such as PostgreSQL, MySQL, and others.
+R2DBC supports cloud-native applications using relational databases such as PostgreSQL, MySQL, and others.
 Application developers are free to pick the right database for the job without being confined by APIs.

 # Community

-While led by members of the Spring team at Pivotal, R2DBC depends upon community support.
+R2DBC depends upon community support as it is built by and for the community.
 We invite contributors from all relational data stores to participate in building a reactive relational future.